nljumaoas/Recipe-Data-Analysis/README.md

 ## Cleaning and EDA

-The main steps that were taken to clean the dataset are as follows: <br>
+The main steps that were taken to clean the dataset are as follows:

-1) Merged the recipe dataset with the accompanying interactions dataset in order to add rating information to the recipes dataset.
+1. Merged the recipe dataset with the accompanying interactions dataset in order to add rating information to the recipes dataset.
    > Given that the rating system is on a scale of 1-5, ratings of 0 were not counted, since they likely represent missing ratings.

-2) Reformatted the 'tags' column to a list instead of a string in order to more easily access relevant tags.
+2. Reformatted the 'tags' column to a list instead of a string in order to more easily access relevant tags.

-3) Added additional columns that indicate whether a given recipe is listed with a sub-30-minute preparation time and/or has the '30-minutes-or-less' tag in order to facilitate analysis.
+3. Added additional columns that indicate whether a given recipe is listed with a sub-30-minute preparation time and/or has the '30-minutes-or-less' tag in order to facilitate analysis.

 > Although there are other columns that could have been cleaned, such as the nutrition column, they were left alone since they were irrelevant to the analysis.

 An excerpt of the relevant collumns of the cleaned dataset can be viewed here: